-Second Chance Lawyer – Merryl Jones has 25 years of experience helping people across the Waco area get the SSDI benefits they deserve!
+Merryl Jones – Second Chance Lawyer has 25 years of experience helping people across the Waco area get the SSDI benefits they deserve for Social Security disability conditions!
 She’ll fight for you before, during, and after the process to ensure you get the money you’re owed.

-If you have been diagnosed with clinical depression and are unable to work, please click here to contact us for a free case evaluation.
+If you have been diagnosed with clinical depression and are unable to work due to Social Security disability conditions, please click here to contact us for a free case evaluation.